shutianxue/Multimodal-Transference_2017/README.md

 # Multimodal-Transference_2017

 This study aims to understand whether multimodal perception (visual and auditory) of motion and location could transfer to each other.

-Supervisor: Prof. Dorita Chang (Department of psychology, The University of Hong Kong) structure.
+Working with Dr. Dorita Chang (Department of psychology, The University of Hong Kong) structure.
 ©️ Shutian Xue vivianxuest@outlook.com
 Supervisor: Prof. Dorita Chang (Department of psychology, The University of Hong Kong)